 This is especially important considering how many of us have owned social media accounts for years.
 We grow as people, but sometimes the posts of the past might not reflect that, as is seemingly the norm among celebrity cancel culture today.
 It’s best to be wise here.

-Perhaps you might show projects you have worked on, link to your social media accounts and many more objectively worthwhile considerations.
+Perhaps you might show projects you have worked on, links to your social media accounts, and many more objectively worthwhile considerations.

 In other words, if you’re trying to stand up as a professional social media and marketing wizard, you need to market yourself well.
 This will show your skills in action.
 It might be worth investing in a motion graphic presentation to showcase who you are and what you do in a matter of minutes.